crusher-dev/documentation/docs/get-started/binaries.md

 ---
-title: Get started with QuestDB from the binaries
+title: Get started with Crusher from the binaries
 sidebar_label: Binaries
 description:
-  Guide showing how to use the binaries to install and launch QuestDB.
-The binaries can be download from our Get QuestDB page.
+  Guide showing how to use the binaries to install and launch Crusher.
+The binaries can be download from our Get Crusher page.
 ---

-This guide shows how to install and use QuestDB from the binaries.
+This guide shows how to install and use Crusher from the binaries.

-QuestDB comes with a script `questdb.sh` for Linux/FreeBSD and an executable `questdb.exe` for Windows.
+Crusher comes with a script `questdb.sh` for Linux/FreeBSD and an executable `questdb.exe` for Windows.
 If you are looking for macOS, please check our [Homebrew](/docs/get-started/homebrew/) section.

 ## Download

-You can find the latest binaries on the [Get QuestDB](/get-questdb/) page.
+You can find the latest binaries on the [Get Crusher](/get-questdb/) page.
 The release notes are on our [GitHub release]({@githubUrl@}/releases) page.

 ## Prerequisites